shamansim/simon/_posts/2019-05-19-organisation-tools-GTD-with-todoist-and-evernote.md

 *Refreshing your task list*

-Once per week, on Monday, I do my 'GTD Review', where I basically empty my INBOX (Todoist, Evernote, Emails).
+Once per week, on Monday, I do my 'GTD Review', where I basically empty my INBOX (Todoist, Evernote, Emails) but also double-checking if some tasks can be deleted because not necessary anymore.

 *My favorite features of Todoist*